tjcarney89/swift-WeatherAnimations-lab-ios-0217/README.md

 The following instructions are intentionally vague in an attempt to mimic real-world conditions.
 In many instances, a designer and/or product manager (PM) will give you specificaions for how your app should look and operate, and it's up to you to "make it so".

+All of your work should take place in the `WeatherViewController` file.

 Here's what your app is expected to do:

 1. Gradually cycle the background color between `blue`, `cyan`, and `black` over 20 seconds to simulate the day/night cycle.
 Colors may be used more than once in the cycle.
 This should start automatically and repeat indefinitely.